dushyant2901/emoji/README.md

 # emoji
-An app created using React that translates emojis to their english meaning
+An app created using React that translates emojis to their English meaning